Docs & Files

 Searching for a specific file?
 Try this!

 Add a title, and paste the link to your file.
-Add a note for more detail, and click on the post button.
+Add a note for more detail, and click the "Post this" button:

 Viewing Cloud Files